♫ Listening to: Shallow Tears by Light Asylum ♫

 Last weekend, I was walking through echopark and saw a musubi stand that offered vegan musubi.
 I was so excited, but it just reminded me how much better mine is.
 And the Jocelyn told me that she was serving non-vegan musubi at her baby shower, so I decided it was about time to make some because hell if I’m gonna watch other people enjoy musubi without having some for myself.
 I would die of FOMO.

 This Halloween musubi uses my vegan spam recipe but this time, they’re coffin shaped.
 And the sushi rice is naturally colored to make it more halloweeny.
-If you like coffin-shaped snacks, you might also like my coffin cake wands.

 This recipe makes 10 musubi.